My Life in the Civil War — A Memoir, of Sorts

-At its core, Ghost On The Hill is the documentary of a life-long event, parsing the mysterious fascination of living a life dominated by a subject.
-Regardless of setting, the Civil War in all of its myriad threads is with me all of the time.
-That is odd, that is fascinating; and that is this story.
-It is a history project leavened with the backstory of my making sense of it all and slowly, swing-by-swing, forging the presentation of an overtly-popularized topic at an angle that no one else could: my own experience processing the resonant energy that radiates from Civil War lands.
+To dive deep and parse the mysterious life-long fascination of living a life dominated by a subject, that was my challenge, that was my charge.
+Regardless of setting, the Civil War in all its myriad threads—a genetic electricity defining what it is to be American, still—all of that is with me all of the time.
+That is odd, that is fascinating, and that is this story.
+Ghost On The Hill is a history project, but one leavened with the backstory of my making sense of it all and forging, swing-by-swing, the presentation of an overdone subject at an angle no one else could: my own crackling experience living inside the resonant energy of the American Civil War.